sa1if3/django_ecommerce/README.md

 ### Async Tasks using Celery and Redis
 Install Redis in Ubuntu 20.04 by following this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)

 In `settings.py` set the following variables.
-Change according to your use-case.
+Change according to your use case.

 ```python
 BROKER_URL = 'redis://localhost:6379'